Sage-is/WEB-Sage.Education-docs/docs/getting-started/advanced-topics/monitoring.md

 title: "📊 Monitoring"
 ---

-# Monitoring Sage WebUI
+# Monitoring Sage.is AI-UI

-Monitoring your Sage WebUI instance is crucial for ensuring reliable service and quickly identifying issues.
+Monitoring your Sage.is AI-UI instance is crucial for ensuring reliable service and quickly identifying issues.
 This guide covers three levels of monitoring:
 - Basic health checks for service availability
 - Model connectivity verification
 - Deep health checks with model response testing

 ## Basic Health Check Endpoint

-Sage WebUI exposes a health check endpoint at `/health` that returns a 200 OK status when the service is running properly.
+Sage.is AI-UI exposes a health check endpoint at `/health` that returns a 200 OK status when the service is running properly.

 ```bash